 |

-Context of the question is taken into account, follow-up questions are possible |
+Context of the question is considered, follow-up questions are possible |

-Reminiscent of a normal dialog with a conversation partner |
+Reminiscent of a normal dialogue with a conversation partner |

-Context to previous search queries is not taken into account |
+Context of previous search queries is not considered |

-Context to previous search queries is not taken into account |
+Context of previous search queries is not considered |

 Actuality